istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 **Providing access to Kubernetes APIs**: Are you allowed to provide access to Kubernetes APIs of one cluster to other clusters?

-**Sending telemetry to external meshes**: Are you allowed to send telemetry data from your mesh to other meshes, from the security or compliance point of view?
+**Sending telemetry to external meshes**: Are you allowed to send telemetry data from your cluster to other clusters, from the security or compliance point of view?
 In particular, are your pods allowed to communicate with external meshes directly?